Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 The following terms and definitions are used in this document:
 * **Objects** -- list of shapes that are arguments of the algorithm.
 * **Tools** -- list of shapes that are arguments of the algorithm.
-Difference between Objects and Tools is defined by specific requirements of the operations (Boolean Operations, Partition Operation).
+Difference between Objects and Tools is defined by specific requirements of the operations (Boolean Operations, Splitting Operation).
 * **DS** -- internal data structure used by the algorithm (*BOPDS_DS* object).
 * **PaveFiller** -- intersection part of the algorithm (*BOPAlgo_PaveFiller* object).
 * **Builder** -- builder part of the algorithm (*BOPAlgo_Builder* object).